 At the CRCLR House we believe it is time to rethink and redesign how we live and work together in a better way.
-We currently focus on seven themes in our CRCLR program as catalysts for this change.
+There are several topics that have been at the core of our CRCLR program as catalysts for this change.

 “I don’t know the question, but art is definitely the answer.”
 Paraphrasing Woody Allen’s famous quote captures how we feel about art here at CRCLR.
 Read more

 We are at a really interesting and challenging time in history.
 Our current linear model seems to have reached its limits.
 We’re seeing high burnout rates, growing inequality and environmental degradation.
 Let’s take the chance to create something healthier!
 In order to enable this change at CRCLR we believe that it has to start with ourselves.
 Read more

 The CRCLR Finance program investigates the future of social impact finance.
 When we speak about money, we don’t talk about the medium but about what it can enable in terms of social equality, environmental regeneration and a transition toward a circular economy.
 Read more